Lithosphere - Definition, Features, Diagram, FAQs

 Earth's lithosphere includes the crust and the mantle (uppermost).
 The uppermost mantle is the outer layer of Earth which is solid, rigid and brittle.
 The lithosphere is subdivided into tectonic plates.
 The Lithosphere- Asthenosphere boundary is formed due to the difference in response to stress.
 That’s why the lithosphere deforms elastically while the asthenosphere deforms viscously.

-Lithosphere facts
+Lithosphere Facts

-• Scientists nowadays use robots to examine the lithosphere on the outer space planets.
+• Scientists nowadays use robots to examine the lithosphere on outer space planets.
 For Example, recently on Mars.

 • Lithosphere depth is different at different places.